iomete/iom-docs/docs/guides/dbt/dbt-materializations.md

 `incremental` models allow dbt to insert or update records into a table since the last time that dbt was run.

 - **Pros:** You can significantly reduce the build time by just transforming new records
 - **Cons:** Incremental models require extra configuration and are an advanced usage of dbt.
-Read more about using incremental models on iomete [here](dbt-incremental-models).
+Read more about using incremental models on IOMETE [here](dbt-incremental-models).
 - **Advice:**
   - Incremental models are best for event-style data
   - Use incremental models when your `dbt run`s are becoming too slow (i.e. don't start with incremental models)